LukasTraenkleHSE/PVS/README.md

 3. Config
 Configurations of an app need to be stored independently as environment variables.
 This is not yet the case, but with an .env file all sensitive data will be hidden.
+Some Environment Variables are given in the docker-compose.yml.

-4. Backing Services
+5. Backing Services
 Services like databases, messaging systems, SMTP services, etc. should be architected as external resources.
-We don't use any database right now, but it can be done via a database set up in the .env file.
+We don't use any external database right now, but it can be done via a database set up in the .env file.

-5. Build, Release, Run
+6. Build, Release, Run
 There should be three independent steps of a deployment process.
 Not given right now in single steps, but this will be implemented when Kubernetes is involved.

-6. Stateless Processes
+7. Stateless Processes
 Apps should have the provision to be served by multiple stateless, independent processes.
 Remix runs as a stateless process.

-7. Port Binding
+8. Port Binding
 Apps directly bind to a port and respond to incoming requests.
 For now, we use the standard ports for development and production provided by Remix:

-Production: 4173
+Production: 3000

 Development: 5173